National

 Federal Act on Data Protection

-The Federal Act on Data Protection (FADP) was adopted by Swiss Parliament on 19 June 1992 and entered into force on 1 July 1993.
+The first Federal Act on Data Protection entered into force on 1 July 1993.
 Various amendments have been made since the enactment of the law.
-The Swiss Parliament recently adopted the totally revised FADP.
-The entry into force of the new FADP will occur on 1 September 2023.
-The official current German, French and Italian versions of the FADP are still in force and available online on the website of the Federal Authorities of the Swiss Confederation.
+The current FADP came into force on 1 September 2023.
+The official German, French and Italian language versions are available online on the website of the Federal Authorities of the Swiss Confederation, as well as an unofficial English translation of the FADP.

 Federal Ordinances to the Federal Act on Data Protection

-The official current German, French and Italian versions of the DPO are available online on the website of the Federal Authorities of the Swiss Confederation.
+The official current German, French and Italian versions of the FDPO are available online on the website of the Federal Authorities of the Swiss Confederation.

 Federal Ordinance on Data Protection Certification